Cats aren’t just beloved pets; they’re also a source of inspiration for many expressions in the English language.

 It is used in palpable tension or discomfort, particularly when someone feels under pressure or in an awkward position.

-This idiom is often employed by speakers to convey a sense of empathy or understanding towards someone’s restless state, mostly in casual or personal discussions.
+Speakers often employ this idiom to convey a sense of empathy or understanding towards someone’s restless state, mostly in casual or personal discussions.

 Originating from Tennessee Williams’ famous play, which uses the phrase as its title, the idiom has since permeated popular culture, symbolizing the universal struggle against anxiety and the human desire for relief.